 Tucker Carlson slams those acting "holy" over former staffer's racist remarks

-During his Monday night show, Tucker Carlson briefly addressed a staffer who resigned Friday after his racist and sexist remarks were unearthed.
+During his Monday night show, Tucker Carlson briefly addressed a staffer who resigned Friday after CNN unearthed his racist and sexist remarks.
 But while he said he and the show do not "endorse" the staffer's remarks, Carlson saved his strongest words for the "ghouls" who he said were "beating their chests in triumph at the destruction of a young man."

 "Self-righteousness also has its costs," Carlson said.
 "We are all human.
 When we pretend we are holy, we are lying.
 When we pose as blameless in order to hurt other people, were are committing the gravest sin of all, and we will be punished for it."